Note: The Mistral Kailua is not available anymore. Check out the iRocker Cruiser instead. It’s just more stable and more versatile.

 If the core sounds rugged enough, the top and bottom layers of the board amp up the tough act.

 Each layer cocoons the core with four layers of protective material.
 That makes it eight in total.
 The layers are composed of a heavy-duty 1000 denier PVC, hardened rubber materials, multiple layers of urethane, and polymer.
 You have a base cloth that lies above the core, then two layers of sheet topped up by an extra layer of fabric that features a 1000D stitch.
 The cherry on the cake is that the board’s skin comes with UV protection.
 No matter how much time you spend under the sun, the board’s good looks will not fade.

 Talking of looks, any Mistral board, whether inflated or hardwood, makes a style statement.
 The Kailua is no different.
 Being a fitness-centric board, the visual design does play an important part.
 No one would want to work out or do yoga on a dull, uninspired platform.

-The Mistral Fit Kailua comes in two bright colours – blue and orange.
+The Mistral Fit Kailua comes in two bright colors – blue and orange.
 Both options have a white base on which sits the graphic design.
-The blue board has a thick grey stem at the centre, offset by bright and dark shades of blue.
-The orange option has a thick yellow stem at the centre, offset by grey and orange.
+The blue board has a thick grey stem at the center, offset by bright and dark shades of blue.
+The orange option has a thick yellow stem at the center, offset by grey and orange.
 The board’s name, Kailua, is printed on the stem with a graphic of a figure in a yoga pose.

-One look at the SUP and you would want to do your yoga on the colourful, cheerful board.
+One look at the SUP and you would want to do your yoga on the colorful, cheerful board.

 A Fitness Machine